The College is constrained by federal law regarding education records,

 Except to the extent that FERPA authorizes disclosure without consent, a student’s education records will be released to his or her parents only with the written consent of the student or upon receipt of certification that the parents have claimed the student as a dependent on their most recent income tax return.
 Any student who does not want his or her education records released to parents must give written notification to the Registrar.
 This notification will remain in effect until revoked in writing by the student.

 FERPA permits (but does not require) the College to release “directory information” without student consent to anyone requesting information unless a student instructs the College not to release such information.
 Directory information means information contained in the education record of a student that would not be considered harmful or an invasion of privacy if disclosed.
-Directory information at Messiah College includes a student’s name, home address, campus address, all telephone numbers on record, high school attended, campus email address, photograph (available on the College’s internal, secure, online system), dates of attendance, degree for which a student is a candidate, academic major, academic awards or honors, birth date, class year, full-time/part-time status, and weight and height for members of athletic teams.
+Directory information at Messiah College includes a student’s name, home address, campus address, all telephone numbers on record, high school attended, campus email address, photograph (available on the College’s internal, secure, online system), dates of attendance, degree for which a student is a candidate, academic major, academic awards or honors, class year, full-time/part-time status, and weight and height for members of athletic teams.
 Directory information does not include a student’s social security number or student identification number.
 Without student consent, a student’s social security number or student identification number may not be used by itself to authenticate identity or to gain access to education records.